eclipse-tractusx/traceability-foss/CFX-CHANGELOG.md

 ### Changed
 - #373 Integrated automatic test data upload for BMW and Trace-X A on preprod
+- #116 Change User in Dockerfile for CFX Frontend
 - #117 updated spring boot to v3.3.5

 ## [13.0.2-cfx-5 - 06.11.2024]